Road Travel America

 Mount Rushmore National Memorial in South Dakota

+Located in the southwestern corner of South Dakota is the iconic Mount Rushmore National Memorial, featuring massive 60-foot (18-m) sculptures of four former United States presidents.
+While not a national park, it has large numbers of visitors and is well known nationwide.
 We highly recommend including a visit to nearby Custer State Park, with its granite peaks and rolling plains.
 The park is home to abundant wildlife, including bison, wild burros, mountain goats and many other animals.
-Also located nearby is the Crazy Horse Memorial, which is continuing to be carved and sculpted.
+Also located nearby is the Crazy Horse Memorial.

 Read more about Mount Rushmore National Memorial